 Figure 1 provides a comparison of national-level employment datasets for the iron and steel industry over time.
 Employment estimates from USGS are generally higher than those from BLS, with more pronounced differences between datasets prior to 2007.
 The USGS also refers to employment data from the BLS in their report, suggesting that the discrepancy may arise from the timing of data retrieval, as the data is regularly updated.
 Furthermore, employment estimates in 2022 from GEM dataset are lower than those from USGS and BLS by approximately 28%; this is because GEM only reports employment related to facilities, primarily focusing on larger facilities and excludes 27 smaller EAF facilities.

-Figure 1 Comparison of employment data between the United States Geological Survey (USGS) and the U.S. Bureau of Labor Statistics (BLS) from 1998 to 2022.
-Left: Each point represents the yearly employment estimate, with the blue line and shade indicating regression estimates from USGS for BLS.
-The dotted line represents the identity line.
-Right: Employment by year, with red representing BLS data and blue representing USGS data.
-The vertical dotted line indicates the year 2007.
+Figure 1.
+Comparison of annual employment from 1998 to 2022 reported by USGS and BLS.
+In panel a), each point represents reported employment data, and the blue line and shaded region are the mean and standard deviation based on simple linear regression.
+The dotted line is the identity line.
+In panel b), the red and blue lines represent BLS and USGS data, respectively.

 Figure 2 provides a comparison of state-level employment datasets for the iron and steel industry for 2022.
 There are notable differences in state-level employment between the BLS and GEM datasets.
-For example, the GEM dataset reports that there is no employment in California, where there are no steel mills, is assumed, whereas BLS estimates a substantial amount of employment in the state.
+For example, the GEM dataset reports that there is no employment in California, where there are no steel mills, whereas BLS estimates a substantial amount of employment in the state.
 NAICS code 3311 in BLS includes establishments primarily engaged in manufacturing iron and steel products from iron ore, pig iron, and scrap.
 This encompasses a variety of activities such as marketing, business operations, and recycling steel, which can occur in facilities other than traditional iron and steel mills.
 As a result, employment in this sector can still be reported in California despite the absence of steel mills.
 In Nebraska, where a steel facility is located, the GEM dataset reports employment, whereas as the BLS reports none.

-Figure 2 Comparison of employment data between the Global Energy Monitor (GEM) and the U.S. Bureau of Labor Statistics (BLS) in 2022.
-Right: Each point represents the state employment estimate, with the blue line and shade indicating regression estimates from GEM for BLS.
-The dotted line represents the identity line.
+Figure 2.
+Comparison of 2022 employment reported by GEM (a) and BLS (b).
+In panel c), each point represents reported state-level employment, and the blue line and shaded region are the mean and standard deviation based on simple linear regression.
+The dotted line is the identity line.

 Employment factors

-We derive employment factors, in units of jobs levels per unit of activity, using linear regression.
+We derive employment factors, in units of jobs per unit of activity, using simple linear regression.
 We specify the regression models based on state-level data for 2022 and national-level data for 1988 to 2022.

 Table 1 provides summary statistics for the state- and national-level datasets.
 As illustrated in Figure 3, steel production capacity and employment are positively correlated based on state- and national-level data.
 Steel production capacity and employment are declining over time.
 In addition, labor productivity (in units of jobs per MMT of capacity) is increasing over time, as BF-BOF plants have retired and with increased automation.

-Table 1 Summary statistics for national-level (USGS and BLS) and state-level (BLS) datasets
+Table 1.
+Summary statistics for national-level (USGS and BLS) and state-level (BLS) datasets.